Nila-Achala or "Blue Achala" - the "Immovable One"

 Materials: Fine-grained beige stone with painted decoration

-This statue was made by a Newari artist for a Tibetan patron during the 13th century.
+This polychrome statue carved in stone reproduces the Indian Pala tradition.
+It was possibly made by a Newari artist from the Kathmandu Valley for a Tibetan patron.
 Following the near extinction of Buddhism in India at the end of the 12th century, the Newari artists became the dominant foreign craftsman in Tibet and also in China.